mjfrigaard/sharing-your-work/manuscript/01chapter.md

 ## Research in business

-This section outlines how companies do research and science, the importance of teamwork, and how having a data-driven decision framework has resulted in better products and services.
-The general distinction between academia and business is that academics typically use statistics and science to generate knowledge about the world at large, and businesses apply these tools to solve problems related to the vision/mission of the company.
+In general, we've found most companies have a favorable view of research and science.
+Businesses also see the importance of teamwork, and how having a data-driven decision framework can result in better products and services.

+The general distinction we've found between academia and business is that academics typically use statistics and science to generate knowledge about the world at large, and businesses apply these tools to solve problems related to the vision/mission of the company.

-The difference between these two cultures is captured well by the Google engineer Cassie Kozyrkov in her fantastic article, ["Never start with a hypothesis"](https://towardsdatascience.com/hypothesis-testing-decoded-for-movers-and-shakers-bfc2bc34da41),
+The difference between these two cultures is captured well in the quote below from Google engineer Cassie Kozyrkov in her fantastic article, ["Never start with a hypothesis"](https://towardsdatascience.com/hypothesis-testing-decoded-for-movers-and-shakers-bfc2bc34da41),

 > "*Statistics is the science of changing your mind under uncertainty, so the first order of business is to figure out what you're going to do unless the data talk you out of it.*"

 In business, the results of an experiment or model are often used to drive decisions that will result in either profits or losses for that company, which is why people tend to label these methods "applied data science."

-*It's important to note that not every problem in business can (or should) be answered using models or data.
-Many times the existing knowledge of a business's goals, employees, products, and customers can be a better guide for decision-makers.*

 The largest companies in the world are using data and research to drive their decisions, and it's safe to bet that the companies in the future will rely on data even more.
 [According to Nasdaq](https://www.nasdaq.com/article/6-companies-spending-the-most-on-rd-cm1004333), Amazon and Alphabet (Google's parent company) spent more than any other company in 2017 Amazon spent over \$26 billion, Google spent over \$16 billion.
 But it's not only internet companies investing in research.
 Volkswagen spent over \$15 Billion dollars on research into virtual technology, automation, and lightweight construction in 2017.